 This gluten free Irish soda bread is a classic and the perfect side to your St. Patrick’s Day meal.
+It has a great texture, chewy inside packed full of flavor.
 This version includes directions for a dairy free option, which would also make it vegan.

 Watch the video below (right before the recipe) to see how easy it is to make these!
 Also, check out the video on Facebook!